 During that webinar, Tai also raised legitimate concerns about the impact of COVID-19 on imnigration – a key driver of housing activity in Canada.
 I don’t disagree, but my immediate concern is more related to the people already here.

 The risk of a “second wave” very much of course depends on our diligence to continue practising mask-wearing, social distancing and common sense in general (which has proven to be a tall order for some).
 How well residential real estate markets across Canada continue to recover and how quickly relative to one another is very much dependent on human behaviour.

 We are creatures who crave normality.
 This can be a bit of a double-edged sword.

 On the one hand, we are driven to find ways to achieve some sense of normality that will enable us to safely resume regular activities as soon as possible.
 We have seen this at work in how both commercial and residential real estate began to rebound after dips in April-May.

-On the other hand, this can also prompt s0me of us to grow c0mplacent with, or even hostile toward, social distancing, mask-wearing and other pandemic response measures.
+On the other hand, this can also prompt some of us to grow complacent with, or even hostile toward, social distancing, mask-wearing and other pandemic response measures.
 This leads to behaviours that raise the risk of a second wave of infections, which could force us back to the restrictive lock-down measures that have only recently begun to ease.

 Until a viable vaccine is readily and widely available, human nature will determine the fate of Canada’s real estate markets as much as the economic fundamentals.